Custom data fields allow you to store information about your respondents in Contacts.

-The message is sent to each email address separately, and placeholders are replaced with each contact's information from Address Book.
+The message is sent to each email address separately, and placeholders are replaced with each contact's information from Contacts.
 Additionally, we generate a unique survey link and opt-out link for each contact.

 Here is what the recipient sees (placeholder content highlighted in yellow for the example):

 We're planning a picnic for the customer service department and would love to get your feedback.